 AC101: AutoCAD 1 – Fundamentals

-The AutoCAD 1 – Fundamentals course was designed to enable you to create, modify, and work with a 2D drawing in the AutoCAD software.
-This course begins by teaching the basic tools for creating and editing 2D drawings, then continues to explore the tools used to annotate drawings by adding text, hatching, and dimensions.
-More advanced tools, such as working with blocks and setting up layouts, are also introduced to improve your efficiency with the software.
+The AutoCAD 1 – Fundamentals course covers the essential core topics for working with the AutoCAD software.
+The course begins with learning the basic tools for creating and editing 2D drawings.
+It then continues to explore the tools used to annotate drawings by adding text, hatching, dimensions, and tables.
+More advanced tools, such as working with blocks and setting up layouts, are introduced to improve your efficiency with the software.
+Not every command or option is covered, because the intent is to show the essential tools and concepts.

 - Understanding the AutoCAD workspace and user interface